 Smith’s opinion is in huge contrast with the general opinion of brain physiology.
 In general, increased blood flow is considered to be good for any and all vital organs.
 However, Smith stated, “For people who are beginning to experience subtle memory loss, the brain is in “crisis mode” and may try to compensate for the inability to function optimally by increasing cerebral blood flow.
 While elevated blood flow is usually considered beneficial to brain function, there is evidence to suggest it may actually be a harbinger of further memory loss in those diagnosed with MCI.”

 Exercise results in increased blood flow to the peripheral skeletal muscles and this in turn theoretically could result in transiently reduced blood supply to the other vital organs.
-The research findings suggest that the effect of exercise on the body’s circulation could potentially reduce the compensatory blood flow and consequently improve cognitive efficiency in the early stages of Alzheimer’s diseases.
+The research findings suggest that the effect of exercise on the body’s circulation could potentially reduce the compensatory blood flow and consequently improve cognitive efficiency in the early stages of Alzheimer’s disease.

 An interesting finding was discovered when a similar exercise training program was done on a control group comprised of healthy older adults.
 The training program involved four 30-minute sessions of moderate-intensity treadmill walking per week.
 The group responded differently to the training program from the dementia group.
 In the control group, the training program resulted in increased cerebral blood flow in the frontal cortex after twelve weeks.
 Despite the increased blood flow, the cognitive tests also showed improved results.